-It can cause children to be fearful, worried, irritable and angry.
+Anxiety can cause children to be fearful, worried, irritable and angry.
 And there are physical symptoms: Kids can feel tired and have headaches, stomachaches and trouble sleeping.
-Anxiety is one of the most common mental health concerns for children.

 Renee Jain, founder of GoZen!, an online platform to help kids manage their anxiety, and Dr. Shefali Tsabary, a clinical psychologist, are authors of Superpowered: Transform Anxiety Into Courage, Confidence and Resilience.